cpinotossi/cptdazlz/MY.README.md

 If you want to make all of the default Azure Policy Assignments that we recommend in the Azure Landing Zones conceptual architecture and reference implementation you can use the [ALZ Default Policy Assignments module](./infra-as-code/bicep/modules/policy/assignments/alzDefaults/README.md) to do this for you👍

+The following example will just assign one policy:

 ~~~bash
 code infra-as-code/bicep/modules/policy/assignments/README.md
 # copy the deny example